compmec/shapepy/docs/source/rst/jordan_curve.rst

 From full curve
 ---------------

-For this case, we will use the package ``compmec.nurbs``
+For this case, we will use the package ``pynurbs``

 .. code-block:: python

-   from compmec import nurbs
+   import pynurbs
-   from compmec.shape import Point2D, JordanCurve
-   knotvector = (0, 0, 0, 1/3, 1/3, 2/3, 2/3, 1, 1, 1)
+   from shapepy import Point2D, JordanCurve knotvector = (0, 0, 0, 1/3, 1/3, 2/3, 2/3, 1, 1, 1)
    ctrlpoints = [(0, 0), (2, 0), (4, 0), (4, 3),
                  (0, 3), (0, 3/2), (0, 0)]
-   ctrlpoints = [Point2D(point) for point in ctrlpoints] curve = nurbs.Curve(knotvector, ctrlpoints)
+   ctrlpoints = [Point2D(point) for point in ctrlpoints] curve = pynurbs.Curve(knotvector, ctrlpoints)
    jordan = JordanCurve.from_full_curve(curve)

 .. image:: ../img/jordan_curve/from_segments.svg